Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 In addition, both of these studies had methodological flaws.
 Read [this critique](http://www.sciencedirect.com/science/article/pii/S0924857920302338) of the French article, and [this critique](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7388815/) of the Henry Ford paper.

-### What's new?
+## What's the new evidence?

 Now, there are several randomized placebo controlled trials, none of which have showed positive results for the drug.
-I've reviewed all of them, but the two that interest me most were published in NEJM.
+I've reviewed all of them (*as of August 6th, 2020*), but the two that interest me most were published in NEJM.
 One randomized trial looked at HCQ for prophylaxis after SARS-CoV-2 exposures, and another at early use in mild and moderately ill patients.
 Neither study is perfect, but they are both randomized and placebo-controlled, and neither revealed promising results.
 I've done a more in depth review of these two articles below.

 ### So, it doesn't appear that HCQ is effective, but is it safe?

 "Safety" is relative.
 It's a judgment to be made by individuals.
 In my opinion, HCQ is fairly safe, but there is a significant incidence of diarrhea (at least 15% of people) and several other side effects.
 The most dreaded adverse effect is cardiac arrhythmia, which can be deadly.
 Arrhythmia is unlikely (perhaps less than 1 or 2%) in otherwise healthy people without underlying heart problems, electrolyte disturbances, drug interactions, or other complications.
 In at-risk patients, the rate of arrhythmia may be significantly higher; perhaps between 1 and 10%.

-### Bottom Line
+## My Bottom Line

 My conclusion is that this drug is not worth taking.
 It doesn't appear to be effective at preventing, reducing, or curing SARS-CoV-2 infections, and although reasonably safe, there is a chance of suffering serious adverse-effects or even death, however unlikely.
 As a result, I will not be taking or recommending this drug unless new evidence comes to light.